BoussonKarel/MCT-S3-DEVICE/6 - XAML.md

 </StackLayout>
 ```

-HorizontalOptions != Fill and WidthRequest is not defined, so the size is based on it's text.
+HorizontalOptions != Fill and WidthRequest is not defined, so the size is based on its text.
 ![](https://i.imgur.com/mvgt2mO.png)

 ---